aio-libs/aiozmq/docs/index.rst

 The project is hosted on `GitHub`_

 Please feel free to file an issue on `bug tracker
-<https://github.com/aio-libs/aiozmq/issues>`_ if you had found a bug
+<https://github.com/aio-libs/aiozmq/issues>`_ if you have found a bug
 or have some suggestion for library improvement.

 The library uses `Travis <https://travis-ci.org/aio-libs/aiozmq>`_ for